It carries a black-box warning as required by the United States Food and Drug Administration (FDA).

 What is mitoxantrone?

-- to reduce pain related to advanced hormone-refractory prostate cancer
+- with corticosteroids for the treatment of patients with pain related to advanced hormone-refractory prostate cancer

-Mitoxantrone is used to reduce problems associated with MS that is:
+Mitoxantrone can also reduce problems associated with MS when the MS is:

 - secondary (chronic) progressive